 SCOUTCRAFT MERIT BADGES Merit Badge Skill Rating Pre-requisites and General Information Camping First Class Requirement 4b, 5e, 7b, 8c, 8d, & 9.
 A written note from the Unit Leader will suffice for requirements 4b, 5e, 7b, 8c, 8d & 9.
 Scouts should bring equipment suitable for outpost camping.
-1 Cooking First Class Portions of requirements 4, 5 & 6 will be started at camp and will require completion with the scout's unit following camp to complete the merit badge.
+Cooking First Class Portions of requirements 4, 5 & 6 will be started at camp and will require completion with the scout's unit following camp to complete the merit badge.

-y
+Fire Safety Scout Requirements 6a, 6b, 11, 12 & 13.
 Geocaching First Class Requirement 7.

-Moviemaking First Class No prerequisites.

-N E Orienteering First Class Requirement 7.

-8 Pioneering Star Scouts should have a working knowledge of knots and lashings.
+WE Orienteering First Class Requirement 7.
+Pioneering Star Scouts should have a working knowledge of knots and lashings.
+Signs, Signals & Codes Star Requirement 10.
+Bring your message to class.

-Space Exploration First Class No prerequisites.
-Scouts will need to purchase a Space Exploration Activity Fee voucher from the Trading Post at a cost of \$15.00.

 Wilderness Survival First Class Requirement 5.
 Please bring your survival kit to camp.
 Scouts should be prepared to spend Thursday night at outpost.